eskguptha/assignments/README.md

 ASSIGNMENT PART TWO:
 If time permits, write a suite of tests for your code in Part One.
 The test cases can be written descriptions, and not necessarily in code.

+Python Assignment
+Write your answers in python_assignment.txt.
+Make sure python_assignment.txt is a plain text file, not a Word or RTF document.
+Save python_assignment.txt to your UNIX account cs371/python/assignment subdirectory (See the "Notes:" below).
+DO NOT email python_assignment.txt to me.
+DO NOT dropbox it.

+1. Describe Python's equivalent (or near equivalent) of Perl's 'use strict;' pragma.
+Describe Python's equivalent (or near equivalent) of Perl's '-w' runtime option.
+List the information source(s) you used in your answer.

+2. Reproduce Perl exercise 4 in Python.
+Save it as roster_dictionary.py.
+Include the source code in python_assignment.txt.
+# input cs371598roster
+use hash fun in python

+3. Write a Python program, roster_fields.py, that reads an old webadvisor roster file as input and writes information to an output file called ''roster'' in the following format: last name, first name & middle initial, student id, major, year, advisor e.g.,
+Rasa, Anthony R., 0835211, HLS, 03, J. Comiskey Include the source code in python_assignment.txt.

+# input : cs176roster.webadvisor.txt
+o/p except email show in a